jacknormand/FishAppTechDemo/README.md

 # FishAppTechDemo
-# Made by jack normand
+Made by jack normand
+# how to install/run.
+follow expo install instructions, and just run npx expo start in folder.
 # USAGE.
 ONLY SUPPORTS SIZE.
 update button updates size for a PIT tag # entered.